Anirudh-rao/Go-Projects/README.md

 # TheGoLangProject

 Go is a statically typed, compiled programming language designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
-Go is syntactically similar to C, but with memory safety, garbage collection, structural typing,[5] and CSP-style concurrency.[12]
-The language is often referred to as Golang because of its former domain name, golang.org, but the proper name is Go.[13]
+Go is syntactically similar to C, but with memory safety, garbage collection, structural typing and CSP-style concurrency.
+The language is often referred to as Golang because of its former domain name, golang.org, but the proper name is Go.

 There are two major implementations: